millerms/CranburyChiropractic/_pages/doctor.md

 Dr. Miller helps people with back, neck, and joint problems get moving again.
 His care is guided by a **neurologic lens** and built around practical steps: precise, hands‑on adjustments; simple drills you can actually do; and modern tools like **Class III cold laser** and **shockwave** when appropriate.
 Plans are **right‑sized** to your goals and schedule, and progress is measured at each visit so you know what’s helping.
 {: .reveal .reveal--fade }

-> "When my lower back gave out a friend suggested I try chiropractic, and I was skeptical, but I didn't want to take pain killers or have surgery.
-I made an appointment with with Dr. Ernie Landi, and when I walked into the office I was in so much pain that I couldn’t stand up straight.
-After just a few adjustments, not only was I much more comfortable, I was also standing up again.
-He not only helped me heal, but he became my mentor.
-I had an interest in health care in college, but couldn't find a career that suited my beliefs.
-Being introduced to chiropractic changed everything!"
+> "In my early twenties, after too many miles on the road, my lower back gave out.
+A friend suggested chiropractic care.
+I was skeptical at first, and I didn’t want painkillers or surgery, so I had nothing to lose.
+I booked an appointment and saw Dr. Ernie Landi.
+I could barely stand up straight when I arrived; after a few adjustments I was comfortable and upright again.
+He helped me heal and became a mentor.
+I’d been interested in healthcare, but hadn’t found a path that fit my beliefs.
+Chiropractic changed that and my new career began."
 > ~ **Dr. Paul Miller**
 {: .notice--primary .reveal .reveal--fade }